urvidev/GSoC-25_Docs/GSoC.md

 ## Abstract

-During GSoC 2025, my goal was to make SU2GUI more **usable, reliable, and beginner-friendly** — especially for students, researchers, and engineers who are not yet comfortable with command-line workflows.
+During GSoC 2025, my focus was on making **SU2GUI easier to use, more reliable, and accessible for beginners**

 The project brought together three pillars:
 1. **Python wrapper integration** — to automate and customize simulation workflows from inside the GUI.